-At the level of district, Cristobal presented for the year 1990 a total of 350 women over the amount of men, which could be considered as a moderate figure.
-For 2000, however, the figures change drastically and there is an increase in the male population, with a number of 312 men over the total number of women.
+At the level of district, Cristóbal presented for the year 2000, an increase has been observed in the male population, with a number of 312 men over the total number of women.
+In 2010 the increase was 1.626 men above the total number of women.
 This change could occur due to the increase in the number of industries and economic activities that took place in Colon with the process of transfer of the Canal to Panama.
-The increase in the male population is 3%.